turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 ```

 Cargo is a powerful and important companion to Rust, and the `cargo` command has many options.
 But this repo comes with pre-made build targets that will let us use `yarn` as our build tool, and `yarn` will use `cargo` under the hood.
 So that was the last time we'll run `cargo` directly.
 Instead, let's use `yarn` to make sure the contract in this repo is working before we modify it.
-To build the example, enter this command at your shell.
+To build the example, enter this command in the shell:

 ```
 yarn build:rs